 Go to the Employment Information section, and there scroll down to the Job Relationships subsection.

-Select the Pencil (Edit) icon next to the Job Relationships block.
+Select the Pencil (Edit) icon Add link next to the Job Relationships block.

 In the upcoming Job Relationships dialog box, enter in the When would you like your changes to take effect? field the date the change is to become valid (most likely the hiring date of the apprentice).
 Select the Add link and make the following entries: